mylescarey2019/Product-Management-System/UseCases-PsuedoCode.md

     7. Exit" - program exits to terminal

+      ​

-4. bamazonSupervisor
+4. **bamazonSupervisor**

 1. user is presented with initial prompt with options: "View Departement Sales", "Add new Department", "Exit"

 2. "View Department Sales"

        1. user is prompted to:
           1. "Choose Department" (SQL join to department table will present list of valid choice)
           2. Results shown:  Department Id, Department Name, Overhead Cost, Department Sales, Profit
           3. - Department Sales is a computed value: SQL join to product table for given department and compute SUM(product.product_sales)
              - Profit is a computed value:  SQL join to product table for given department and compute Overhead cost - SUM(product.product_sales)
    2. return to initial prompt

 3. "Add new Department"

    user is prompted for:

        1. "Enter Department Name"  - is validated, cannot be null - user prompted to re-enter if so
        2. "Enter Overhead Cost" - is validated, must be numeric > 0 - user prompted to re-enter if not
        3. Message showing new Deparment is shown: Department Id, Department Name, Overhead Cost
       4. Validation - if department name already exists - transaction is cancelled
    5. return to initial prompt

     4. Exit" - program exits to terminal

 ### Psuedo Code - details TBD

 1. bamazonCustomer.js
-    1. TBD
+    1. menu function with inquirer options for See Products, Place Order, Exit
+       1. function for See Product  - SQL read for all products
+       2. function for Place Order - SQL to check item code exists, SQL to update stock qty and sales, SQL insert into order table
+       3. function to exit - end connection
 2. bamazonManager.js
-       1. TBD
+          1. menu function with inquirer options for See Products, See Low Inventory Item, Add to Inventory, Add New Product, See Orders by Date Range, Exit
+             1. function for See Product  - SQL read for all products
+             2. function for See Low Inventory Items - SQL read of all products with stock qty < 5
+             3. function for Add to Inventory - SQL to check item code, SQL to add to stock_qty
+             4. function for Add New Product - SQL to check item code, SQL to insert into product table
+             5. function See Orders by Date Range - SQL to retrieve from order table all orders with order date between the user entered start and end dates
+             6. function to exit - end connection

 2. bamazonSupervisor.js
-    1. TBD
+    1. menu function with inquirer options for See Department Sales, Add new Department, Exit
+    2. function for See Department Sales - joins the deparment and product tables to get the total sales for all item grouped by department;  subtract a department's total sales from its overhead cost to show a computed total profit.
+Use outer left join and CASE in select to account for the possibility of a department not having any products yet - the resultant row will show null in total sales and profit but will show overhead cost
+    3. function for Add new Department - SQL to check that department name does not exist, SQL to insert into department table
+    4. function to exit - end connection